Meet Our Bloggers

 Dr. Grego received her PhD in physics from the Caltech in 1999.
 She was a postdoctoral researcher for three years at the Harvard-Smithsonian Center for Astrophysics, where she investigated issues in cosmology using X-ray, radio, and optical data, and numerical simulation.
 She has been at UCS since 2002.
 Areas of expertise: Space weapons and security, ballistic missile proliferation, ballistic missile defense

 Dr. Gronlund received her PhD in physics from Cornell University in 1989.
 She was a postdoctoral fellow at the MIT Defense and Arms Control Studies Program and an SSRC-MacArthur Foundation Fellow in International Peace and Security at the Center for International Security Studies at the University of Maryland.
 She is a Fellow of the American Association for the Advancement of Science and the American Physical Society (APS), and was a recipient of the APS Joseph A. Burton Forum Award in 2001.
-She has been at UCS since 1992.
+She worked at UCS between 1992 and 2020.
 Areas of expertise: U.S. nuclear weapons and nuclear weapons policy, nuclear terrorism and international fissile material control, ballistic missile defense.
-Lisbeth also blogs on the Equation.
+Lisbeth also wrote on the Equation.